Long Furlong Medical Centre45 Loyd CloseAbingdon, Oxon, OX14 1XRTel: 01235 522379

 All vaccines listed below and Hepatitis B can be provided by Travel Clinics e.g. Boots in Oxford, Manor Hospital Oxford, Abingdon Surgery:

 A fee will be charged by Private Travel Clinics for the consultation and the vaccinations although these rates may vary.

-To ensure that you allow sufficient time for your immunity to develop before travelling please arrange your consultations at least:
+To ensure that you allow sufficient time for your immunity to develop before travelling please return your risk assessment for at least:

 If anti-malaria tablets are required for your journey, you will be informed during your consultation.
 Most chemists can supply these without a prescription.

 Please note anti-malaria tablets are not available on the NHS and you will be charged the retail price by the pharmacy.

 A copy of this information can be down loaded by following the link: Travel Vaccinations